iraytrace/orange3_scatter3d/README.md

 ![screenshot](screenshot.png)

-The Aspect mode can be set to "Cube" to stretch / squeeze the data into a cube
+The Aspect mode can be set to "Cube" to stretch / squeeze the data into a cube.
 ![cube aspect](AspectCube.png)

-or "data" to stretch /squeeze the plot volume to fit the data.
+Alternatively, setting Aspect Mode to "data" will stretch /squeeze the plot volume to fit the data.
 ![cube aspect](AspectData.png)